Continuing on in our look at each of the fruits of the Holy Spirit and how affirming them cultivates intentional mindfulness within us.

-How can I share kindness with others today?
+How can I grow in peace today?

-A Kindness Affirmation
+A Peace Affirmation

 Linking up this month with these great hosts Inspire Me Monday @ Anita’s Inspire Me Monday @ Create With Joy #MondayMusings #TellHisStory InstaEncouragements Let’s Have Coffee #AnythingGoesLinky Thankful Thursday Imparting Grace Grace & Truth Your The Star Encouraging Hearts & Home Hearth & Soul Sweet Tea & Friends Grammy’s Grid #PoCoLo